Using Shortcodes for Custom Elements

 Here is where the beauty lies.
-We’ve taken that extra mile and crafted an advanced, but simple to use shortcodes plugin that will allow you to give structure to your pages and posts.
+We’ve taken that extra mile and crafted an advanced but simple to use shortcodes plugin called PixCodes that will allow you to give structure to your pages and posts.
 To ensure ease of use, everything is visual, nicely packed in a modal window accessible from the WordPress editor.
 Everything starts with the funky P button.

-Because icons are cool, we’ve made it easy for you to add icons using the famous Entypo icons.
-This will allow you choose between two background styles (a rectangle or circle) and three sizes (small, medium and large)—everything so that it matched your website’s style.
+Because icons are cool, we’ve made it easy to add icons using the famous Entypo icons.
+This will allow you to choose between two background styles (a rectangle or circle) and three sizes (small, medium, and large)—everything you need to match them to your website’s style.

 Use the Tabs shortcode to group some of your content in your pages or posts under individual tabs.
 You can specify the tab title, an icon (using the FontAwesome library), and the HTML content for each tab.
 If you don’t want icons, simply leave that field empty.
 You can define as many tabs as you wish using the New Tab button.

 This shortcode will help you add a nice formatted divider to go with your beautiful theme.
 You can choose between two colors (Gray and White) and three separator types (Line, Flower, Line with Flower).

 Use the Slider shortcode to insert small sliders in your content to showcase your testimonials, for example.
 You can create as many slides as you like using the New Slide button.
 You can also define the style of the arrows (Arrows, Bullets, Arrows, and Bullets or None) and the transition animation between slides (Move/Drag or Fade).